Oxiris Barbot: Early life and education

 Barbot was born at Bellevue Hospital in Manhattan in New York City, and refers to herself as a "Nuyorican," a term of pride used by New Yorkers who have deep Puerto Rican roots.
-Her father committed suicide with a handgun when she was nine years old.
 She lived in the Patterson Houses in the Bronx, before moving with her mother to northern New Jersey.
 Barbot was a trailblazer from an early age when she was the starting pitcher for an all-boys baseball team in the 1970s.

 Barbot received a bachelor of arts degree from Yale University (graduating in 1987) and a medical degree from the University of Medicine and Dentistry of New Jersey (graduating in 1991).
 She completed her pediatric residency at George Washington University's Children's National Medical Center.

 Early career

 Barbot was the chief of pediatrics and community medicine at Unity Health Care, Inc., a health center in Washington, DC.
 Starting in 2003, she served as medical director of the Office of School Health at the New York City Department of Health and Mental Hygiene and the NYC Department of Education.

 It was during this early phase in her career as a community pediatrician that Barbot became more attuned to the ways in which policy at the federal and local level can dramatically affect the lives of everyday Americans.

 She was recruited in 2010 to be commissioner of the Baltimore City Health Department, where she was the principal architect of Healthy Baltimore 2015, the city's roadmap for better health outcomes.
 It was Baltimore City's first health agenda with a racial equity lens that incorporated measures addressing the social determinants of health such as food access, oversaturation of liquor outlets in communities of color, and the built environment.
 Barbot's leadership was instrumental in Baltimore City being the first jurisdiction in the country to use the zoning code to amortize the number of alcohol outlets in residential communities as a remedy for oversaturation.

 Barbot served as the first deputy commissioner of the New York City Department of Health and Mental Hygiene, starting in 2014.
 Barbot led the agency's first public health deployment outside of NYC to Puerto Rico to provide public health support in the aftermath of Hurricane Maria.
 She returned to Puerto Rico with her team to provide mental health support for teachers struggling to provide stability for the island's public school students.
 She has written and talked about the mental health impacts of climate change.